 At the bottom of this screen, you’ll see a spot to add an Event Overview.
 This is simply a place to provide more information about your event, including links and any other helpful details you generally add to your event marketing.

-Note that you can dictate a minimum number of purchases from these sections to weed out the “tourists and target the hardcore chainmail enthusiasts, so to speak.
+Note that you can dictate a minimum number of purchases from these sections to weed out the “tourists” and target the hardcore chainmail enthusiasts, so to speak.

 The Comp Purchases list will show the customers that have purchased the comparable titles, as well as allow you to exclude the titles that may not fit.
-In this instance, The Little Prince is listed, and is likely not relevant.
+In this instance, The Little Prince is listed, and is likely not as relevant.

 With the relevant customers selected, we now have a list of 142 of this store’s customers that are most likely, based on their past purchases, to be interested in this event!
-They’ll receive an email with this event, along with their other personalized and relevant Recommendations when you see fit.

 Your new Event is now listed along with your other Upcoming Events: